 We tested the hypotheses in our model in three studies using different samples and methods.
-We tested hypothesis 1 by looking at customer judgments of their physician (Medcorp study); we tested hypotheses 1, 2 and 3 by examining customer judgments of a bookstore and one of its employees (Bookcorp study); finally we tested hypothesis 4 by examining customer judgments of their golf club (Golfcorp study).
+We tested Hypothesis 1 by looking at customers' judgments of their physicians (the Medcorp study); we tested Hypotheses 1, 2, and 3 by examining customer judgments of a bookstore and one of its employees (the Bookcorp study); finally, we tested Hypothesis 4 by examining customers' judgments of their golf club (the Golfcorp study).
 In each study, a large number of customers rated each of the targets.